IBM-Bluemix-Docs/mobilefoundation/advanced_jsonstore.md

    To prevent JSONStore from marking the documents as "dirty", pass the option `{markDirty:false}` to `add`, `replace`, and `remove`.
    {: tip}

 1. To push changes to an adapter, call the `allDirty` to get a list of documents with modifications and then use `WLResourceRequest`.
-After the data is sent and a successful response is received make sure you call `markDocumentsClean`.
+After the data is sent and a successful response is received make sure, you call `markDocumentsClean`.

    ```swift
     // Start - PushToAdapter